thisdougb/typetastic/README.md

 ## Intro
 A while back I did some Ansible training sessions, for which I did some screen recordings.
-To make life easier I built a little tool to automate the execution of commands in a terminal window.
+Frustrated by the time it takes to make a screen capture look good, I built a little robot to help.
+The bot runs the commands for me, so I am able to record perfectly paced typing in a repeatable way.

 I'm doing some more training sessions, so I thought I'd clean up the project and open-source it.
+Feedback welcome, just log an issue.

 Main features:
 * No more typos in your screen recordings!